oracle-livelabs/database/datapump-xtts-migration/10-post-migration-tasks/post-migration-tasks.md

 ## Introduction

 Now, you have migrated the database.
-Before going live there are a few important tasks to carry out, plus you want to perform testing on the new database.
+Before going live, there are a few important tasks to carry out, plus you shold test the new database.

 Estimated Time: 10 Minutes.